-These self-help steps can help relieve sinusitis symptoms:
+These steps can help relieve sinusitis symptoms:

-- Rinse your nasal passages.
+- Rinse the inside of the nose.
 Use a specially designed squeeze bottle (Sinus Rinse, others) or neti pot.
-This home remedy, called nasal lavage, can help clear your sinuses.
+This home remedy, called nasal lavage, can help clear sinuses.

 Preparing for an appointment

-When you see your doctor, expect a thorough examination of your sinuses.
 Here's information to help you get ready for your appointment.